ag4ve/ag4ve.github.io/content/post/Currency-Trading.md

 # Topic

-In early December (2017), I bought some ethereum, a week later I continued along this path (investing more money in this space).
+In early December (2017), I bought some Ethereum, a week later I continued along this path (investing more money in this space).
 As a fairly technical computer user, I have experienced some pain points in this space.